CGT’s New Analytics Study Confirms Continued Significance of Marketing Mix Modeling for Consumer Goods Industry

 The good news is that MMM is already evolving in these directions.
 The latest solutions offer marketers the ability to run real-time MMM and other predictive analytics in-house, while providing intuitive interfaces and dashboards that make insights more accessible across teams.
 Such solutions can give marketers the cost, scale and speed advantages they need to compete and win in today’s redefined market.

-Garth Viegas is a passionate analytics professional with 20+ years of global experience and firmly believes that behind every number is an idea waiting to be discovered.
+ABOUT THE AUTHOR Garth Viegas is a passionate analytics professional with 20+ years of global experience and firmly believes that behind every number is an idea waiting to be discovered.
 He is General Manager, Americas at Analytic Edge, father to two kids who constantly challenge his thinking, and a long-distance runner who believes running helps him become a long-distance thinker.